dooyum/Behavioral-Cloning-Autonomous-Vehicle/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network beginning with 3x3 filter sizes then 2x2's.
+My model consists of a convolutional neural network beginning with 3x3 filter sizes then 2x2's.
 The filter depths range between 24 and 128 (model.py lines 95-101)
 The model includes RELU layers to introduce nonlinearity (code line 95,98-101), and the data is normalized in the model using a Keras lambda layer (code line 94).

 #### 2. Attempts to reduce overfitting in the model